giacomolat/giacomolat/README.md

 # Hi, I'm Giacomo 👋

-🎓 first-level Master’s degree in Data and process analysis and modelling: methods and models (UnitelmaSapienza University of Rome) – expected graduation: March 2026<br>
+🎓 First-level Master’s degree in Data and process analysis and modelling: methods and models at UnitelmaSapienza University of Rome – 110/110 cum laude, graduated in March 2026<br>
-🎓 first-level Master’s degree in Data Science: Information & Knowledge Management per Data Scientist (Niccolò Cusano University of Rome) – graduated in June 2025<br>
+🎓 First-level Master’s degree in Data science: information & knowledge management per data scientist at Niccolò Cusano University of Rome – 110/110, graduated in June 2025<br>
-🎓 Bachelor’s degree in Computer Science (Sapienza University of Rome) – graduated in July 2021<br>
+🎓 Bachelor’s degree in Computer Science at Sapienza University of Rome – graduated in July 2021<br>
-💼 Data Analytics & BI @ OpenCity Italia S.r.l.<br>
+💼 Data Analytics & Business Intelligence Specialist @ OpenCity Italia S.r.l.<br>
 📊 Focus on dashboards, data quality and analytical data pipelines for public sector services

 ---